ZakariaElkhadir/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 ## General

-Welcome to the JavaScript Basics repository!
+Welcome to the JavaScript - Warm up repository!
 This README will guide you through the fundamentals of JavaScript programming.
 Whether you're a beginner or looking to refresh your knowledge, you're in the right place.

 ## Why JavaScript programming is amazing